yuxshao/learn-gamedev/Introduction to Game Development.md

 Save and close the editor and properties window&mdash;you're done with this sprite.
 Try to add another sprite to represent the player's bullets!
 A graphic is provided.

 A background is similar.
 Create a background resource (right-click the folder or click ![New Background](../images/shooter/new_back.png)) and try to navigate the program to load our provided background or draw your own backdrop for our ultimate space battle.
 Bonus points if it tiles!

+> ##### Mac Users
+> Sprites and backgrounds in Mac have limited transparency capabilities.
+If you want sprites that aren't opaque over the entire rectangle of the sprite, make sure you tick "Transparent".
+The way GM for Mac determines which pixels are transparent is by looking at the bottom-left pixel.
+The transparent color will be set to whatever color's in the bottom-left.

 > ##### Sidenote